Meet Vanguards from the 2020-2021 Cohort

 The nature and being able to live in this community!
 You’re always on the go, but in the end, it’s nice to always have someone that has your back.

 Read the thoughts, ideas, and reflections on their year at HoneyRock from our Vanguards, below.

-Lisa Heegaard, Vanguard '17, captured reflections and random moments from a few of our Vanguards.
-Enjoy reading these interviews that share a peek into the Vanguard experience!
+Lisa Heegaard, Vanguard '17, captured reflections and random moments from a few of our Vanguards as they reflected on their experience.
+Enjoy reading these interviews that share a peek into Vanguard!

 Taking a break from school gave me the space I needed to decide to actually return to school when I didn’t think it was for me.
 I was able to take an intermission to just figure out if I wanted to go back and what I wanted to study.
 Since going back to college, I’ve discovered that once you know what you want to study, school becomes a lot easier and a lot more purposeful.

 The program is very intentional.
 With everything they do here – like the solos I talked about before – those helped with reflecting on where I’m coming from and where I want to go.
 The small and intentional community helped keep me accountable.